Improving Wellbeing and Health for People with Dementia

 Aims of WHELD

-Improving Wellbeing and Health for People with Dementia (WHELD) is a 5 year NIHR funded programme which aims to develop and evaluate an intervention based upon the most effective, currently available therapies.
-The intended outcome of the intervention is to provide a broad range of benefits to people with dementia living in care homes.
-Specifically, WHELD aims to;
+Improving Wellbeing and Health for People with Dementia (WHELD) was a 5 year NIHR funded programme which aimed to develop and evaluate an intervention based upon the most effective, currently available therapies.
+The intended outcome of the programme was to develop an intervention which provides a broad range of benefits to people with dementia living in care homes.
+Specifically, WHELD aimed to;

 - Improve mental health & quality of life

 - Improve the quality of prescription of antipsychotic drugs

 - Reduce agitation for people with dementia in care homes

 The WHELD study developed a training programme for care for care home staff, based on person-centred care and a range of non-drug approaches such as social interaction.

 How has WHELD made a difference?

 Care home staff who participated in the WHELD programme reveal what a difference it made to the well-being of the people they cared for, and the way it gave a new richness to their work: